sentryco/SplitViewKit/README.md

 <img width="436" alt="img" src="https://s11.gifyu.com/images/SOKpP.gif">

 ## Todo:

-- Try not setting column width for ipad. see if OS adjusts it etc? ( might solve the issue regarding compact mode event detection etc ) 👈
+- When going to compact mode.
+Widths are not updated (currently orientation change only updates this) 🏀

+- Look for an event that is called when we go into different compact / regular modes etc. maybe the view will / did load etc? 👈

 - Figure out how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?)

-- When going to compact mode.
-Widths are not updated (currently orientation change only updates this) This might be fixed, if we reply on default column width for ipad etc

-- Look for an event that is called when we go into different compact / regular modes etc. maybe the view will / did load etc?

 - Test support for dark / lightmode (make different b/w gifs etc)